thisirs/quizR/README.md

 # QuizR

-Creating, correcting and exporting quizzes in R for Moodle.
+Create randomized quizzes in R for Moodle.

 ## Installation